knbknb/hacker-news-summarizer/USAGE.md

 You must have an account with OpenAI and have an API key.
 OpenAI API access was free for a limited number of requests previously, by that seems to have been discontinued.

 (To use the OpenAI API, users now need to add a payment method and purchase credits .
-The minimum amount to start using the API is typically \$5.00.)
+The minimum amount to start using the API was once \$5.00, but that may have changed.
+Check the [OpenAI platform page](https://platform.openai.com/) for current details.)

 #### Example runs